Susan Templeman, since 2016.

 Booths have been divided into three parts.
 The Macquarie electorate is clearly divided between the Hawkesbury and the Blue Mountains.
 There is also clear divisions between the upper and lower mountains.

-The Greens primary vote ranged from 5% in Hawkesbury to 20.3% in the upper mountains.
+The Greens vote varied enormously, ranging from 4.6% in the Hawkesbury to 17% in the upper mountains.

 |Voter group||GRN prim %||ALP 2PP %||Total votes||% of votes|